pynetscript/fantasy/README.md

   - Define a queue with size of 40
   - Use multiple processors and run the ` processor(device, output_q)` function:
     - SSH to all the devices at once in the <2nd_argument> (.json)
-    - Get devices` "hostname" from netmiko.
+    - Get device's "hostname" from netmiko.
-    - Get devices` "ip" from .json
+    - Get device's "ip" from .json
     - Run all the commands at once found in the <3rd argument> (.txt) - put into variable "output".
     - Save the running-config to startup-config - put into variable "output".
-    - Put everything from variable "output" into "output_dict" in the format "[hostname]  IP".
+    - Put everything from variable "output" into "output_dict".
     - Put "output_dict" into queue named "output_q".
     - Disconnect the SSH sessions.
     - Errors: